GaitLab Coach | Run Pain-Free

 Plans are generated per analysis — drills, volume, and progression adapt to your flagged injury, severity, and current cadence.

-Every running app claims to help you run better.
-GaitLab is the only one whose method has a published randomized controlled trial behind it.
-We don't make up the form cues we coach — we use the ones the literature actually says work.
+"Your form is coachable" isn't a slogan — it's what the gait-retraining literature shows.
+The method GaitLab coaches cut injury risk 62% in a published randomized controlled trial.
+We don't make up the form cues we coach — we use the ones the evidence actually says work.

 📚